Pisa Griffin: Musical instrument

 A more recent theory, based on the remains of its internal features, is that both the griffin and a smaller lion in the Metropolitan Museum of Art in New York, were designed to emit noises from their mouth, as a kind of mechanical toy known to have been enjoyed in Islamic courts.
 The interior of the griffin is hollow except for a smaller bowl-shaped vessel found towards the back of the griffin.
 Its hollow interior and metal exterior, along with this internal vessel, could have made the griffin resonant.

 Furthermore, the griffin later was placed at the top of Pisa Cathedral, allowing the wind to blow through the structure and produce various musical sounds.
-According to written historical accounts by al-Hamadani and Yaqut, the Ghumdan Palace in San'a' also had large brass statues of lions that emitted the sound of a “wild beast roaring” when the wind blew in through the backside of the lion and out through its mouth.
+According to written historical accounts by al-Hamadani and Yaqut, the Ghumdan Palace in Sanaa also had large brass statues of lions that emitted the sound of a “wild beast roaring” when the wind blew in through the backside of the lion and out through its mouth.
 Moreover, it is theorized that the mechanism by which the griffin likely produced sound was similar to a bagpipe.
 The internal bowl-shaped vessel would have supported the air bag while maintaining pressure.
 A reed would have been placed near the mouth of the griffin, allowing for wind to move in from the backside, through the internal vessel and airbag, past the reed, and out of the mouth.
 This would require a firm seal between the airbag, reed, and the pipe leading to the griffin’s mouth, all contained within the griffin’s body.
 Thus, this theory also provides an explanation for the flawed casting of the griffin, because the internal instrumental structure would not have required an un-cracked external structure to produce sound.